Skip to content

 Spending limit rules limit the total amount of spending for categories over intervals of time.

-The spending_limits field within spending_controls is a list of objects that have the following structure:
+The spending_limits parameter of spending_controls is a set of specifications with the following structure:

 amountintegerMaximum spend, in the currency of the card.
 Amounts in other currencies are converted to the card’s currency when evaluating this control.
 This amount is in the card’s currency and in the smallest currency unit.